krish-59/passportlink/implementation-plan-for-passportlink.md

   * Examples of frontend integration (React, Vue, Angular examples).

-* Prepare package.json metadata properly (versioning, scripts, keywords, etc.).

-* Publish the package on NPM (or private registry).
+* Prepare for deployment or distribution.

 ### **Deliverables:**

-* Fully documented, packaged, and publishable NPM module.
+* Fully documented and ready-to-use authentication system.

 ---